owkmear/Parser-Questions/README.md

 # Parser questions

 Application download git repository with JavaScript questions, parse them, transform them, and save in `json` format.
 Written using `node.js`,`fs`.
 Works on `Linux` and `Windows` operating systems.
+Actual questions data is 16.09.2022

 ## Requirements